Cutting a Pancake with an Exotic Knife: The long-legged A

 {\em Sketch of proof.} We have already established the theorem for 3-armed {\sf V}'s (in~\S\ref{SeckV}) and 3-chains (in~\S\ref{SeckC}).
 It remains to consider long-legged ${\sf A}$'s.

 Let $G$ be an optimal arrangement of $n$ long-legged ${\sf A}$'s.
-Take the crossbar of any ${\sf A}$, and suppose the left end of the crossbar is closer to its tip, and the right end is further from its tip (see Fig.\ \ref{FigA2Wu}).
-Sliding the left end of this crossbar so it is closer to the tip than any crossing node on that arm will not decrease the number of regions.
+Take the crossbar of any ${\sf A}$, and suppose the left end of the crossbar is closer to its tip, and the right end is further from its tip.
+Slide the left end of this crossbar so it is closer to the tip than any crossing node on that arm, and slide the right end of the crossbar so that it is further from the tip than any other crossing node on that arm.
+This is illustrated in Figure~\ref{FigA2Wu}.
+We claim that after this operation has been performed on all ${\sf A}$'s, the resulting configuration is still optimal.
+Indeed, the legs have not been moved at all, hence all their intersections are intact.
+The crossbar of any ${\sf A}$ must now intersect all legs of all the other ${\sf A}$'s in the configuration, and all pairs of crossbars must intersect, as illustrated in Figure~\ref{FigureTopology}.

-Similarly, moving the right end of the crossbar so that it is further from the tip than any other crossing node on that arm will also not decrease the number of regions.
-Finally, we can move the left end of the crossbar so it actually coincides with the tip and the right end so it is cut free from the arm.
-The ${\sf A}$ has now become a 3-armed {\sf V}, and since $G$ was optimal, the number of regions has remained unchanged throughout the process.
+Finally, we can move the left end of the crossbar so it actually coincides with the tip and the right end so it is cut free from its arm.
+This ${\sf A}$ has now become a 3-armed {\sf V}, and since $G$ was optimal, the number of regions has remained unchanged throughout the process.
 By repeating this operation for all the ${\sf A}$'s in $G$ we turn the ${\sf A}$ graph into a 3-armed {\sf V} graph.
 The converse operation is equally simple.

 On the other hand, to convert the long-legged ${\sf A}$ graph $G$ into an arrangement of $3$-chains, we simply apply the transformation shown in Fig.\ \ref{FigA23chain} to each ${\sf A}$.
 This preserves the number of regions (we invite the reader to apply it to Fig.\ \ref{FigA2} and check that the result still has 14 regions).